Stem Cell Therapy - What is Regenerative Medicine?

 Having this in mind, it is important to note that not all stem cell types are suitable for treating patients.
 For example, the use of Embryonic Stem Cells (ESCs) for treating patients is restricted due to ethical issues, and their potential to grow into tumors.

-One of the safest and most effective forms of stem cell treatments, which we employ at ANOVA, make use of autologous stem cells, i.e. stem cells derived from the patient themselves.
+One of the safest ways to apply stem cell treatments, which we employ at ANOVA, is to make use of autologous stem cells, i.e. stem cells derived from the patient themselves.
 By using autologous stem cells for the treatment of patients, there is very minimal to no risk of tumor formation, the transmission of infectious diseases or adverse immune reactions.